A canonical Ramsey theorem for exactly $m$-coloured complete subgraphs: Our results

-We do not prove Theorem \ref{canresult} as stated.
-We instead prove a stronger result which will need the notion of ignoring a designated colour.
-In Section \ref{proof}, we shall introduce this notion and prove Theorem \ref{canresult}.
+We do not prove Theorem~\ref{canon13-canresult} as stated.
+Instead, it will be more convenient to prove a stronger result which we shall state and prove in Section~\ref{canon13-proof}.

+In the context of Ramsey theory, one is usually interested in finding `large' homogeneous structures with certain properties.
+With this in mind, for a colouring $\Delta:\N^{(2)}\twoheadrightarrow\C{C}$, we define

-In the context of colourings using finitely many colours, the question of finding $m$-coloured complete infinite subgraphs was first considered by Erickson \citep{Erickson1994}.
-Let $\Delta:\mathbb{N}^{(2)}\twoheadrightarrow[k]$ be a colouring of the edges of the complete graph on the natural numbers with exactly $k\geq2$ colours and let
+When $\Delta$ is an infinite-colouring, it might so happen that for each infinite subset $X$ of $\N$, the set $\Delta(X^{(2)})$ is infinite; consequently, it is only really meaningful to study the set $\C{F}_{\Delta}$ in the case of colourings using finitely many colours.
+The question of finding $m$-coloured complete infinite subgraphs, was first considered by Erickson~\citep{Erickson1994}; see also~\citep{Stacey1999, Bhargav2013}.
+If $\Delta:\N^{(2)}\twoheadrightarrow[k]$ is a $k$-colouring of the edges of the complete graph on the natural numbers, then clearly $k\in\C{F}_{\Delta}$ as $\Delta$ is surjective, and Ramsey's Theorem tells us that $1\in\C{F}_{\Delta}$.
+Erickson~\citep{Erickson1994} noted that a fairly straightforward application of Ramsey's Theorem enables one to show that $2\in\C{F}_{\Delta}$.
+Erickson also conjectured that if $k>m>2$, then there is colouring $\Delta$ with exactly $k$ colours such that $m\notin\C{F}_{\Delta}$.
+Stacey and Weidl~\citep{Stacey1999} partially resolved this conjecture, showing for every $m>2$ that there is a $k$-colouring $\Delta$ such that $m\notin\C{F}_{\Delta}$ provided $k$ is sufficiently larger than $m$.